litecoinz-core/ltzcore/packages/ltzcore-wallet-service/README.md

 - (opt) payProUrl: Paypro URL for peers to verify TX
 - (opt) feePerKb: Use an alternative fee per KB for this TX.
 - (opt) excludeUnconfirmedUtxos: Do not use UTXOs of unconfirmed transactions as inputs for this TX.
-- BCH addresses need to be cashaddr without prefix.

 Returns: